-How to get from Venice to Milan
+How to Get From Venice to Milan

 What are the 3 ways to travel from Venice to Milan?

-There are 3 ways to travel the 280 kilometre (174 miles) distance from Venice to Milan.
-You can choose between the bus, minivan and train.
-The journey takes 2 hours 15 minutes to 4 hours 35 minutes and the quickest way is by train.
-If you're on a budget, the cheapest option is by bus with tickets starting at €5 ($5.80).
+The journey takes between 2h 15m–4h and the quickest way is by train (2h 15m).
+If you're on a budget, the cheapest option is by bus with tickets starting at €3.70 ($4.30).

 Venice to Milan by Bus